 Teacher Education Program

-What makes our Teacher Education Program so special?
-One reason is the Center of Pedagogy, which coordinates all aspects of teacher education.
-Dedicated to the art and science of teaching and learning, the Center of Pedagogy enjoys the distinction of being the first such agency in the country to focus its resources on the direction and coordination of the various aspects of the renewal of teacher education both in the university and in the public schools.
-The Center is comprised of three groups: faculty and staff from the College of Education and Human Services, University faculty from the arts and sciences, and our partner school districts.
+Montclair State University’s Teacher Education Program is coordinated by the Center of Pedagogy (CoP), which is located on the first floor of University Hall.
+Dedicated to the art and science of teaching and learning, the CoP enjoys the distinction of being the first such agency in the country to focus its resources on the direction and coordination of the various aspects of the renewal of teacher education both in the university and in the public schools.
+Although the Center includes a staff and units on campus, the Center is actually comprised of three groups: faculty in education, faculty in the arts and sciences, and faculty from our partner school districts.
+The Center of Pedagogy (CoP) coordinates teacher education student record maintenance and job placement opportunities, as well as national accreditation and state certification program approval processes.